brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 - PICRTS

 Some gotchas and considerations that I noticed:
-- Probably notifications won't work because your instance won't have the actitivies you're making on other instances, like lemmy.world
+- Probably notifications won't work because your instance won't have the activities you're making on other instances, like `lemmy.world`
-- To use it on Android, I reccomend Thunder.
+- To use it on Android, I recommend Thunder.
 You can find it on F-droid
-- Obviously you won't be anonymus with this approach, as you're tying a instance to your domain, that will reveal your ip, etc.
+- You won't be anonymous with this approach, as you're tying an instance to your domain, that will reveal your IP, etc.

 Thanks!